For developers

 ibmcloud login --apikey <value>

-3. Next, create an instance of IBM Cloud Object Storage specifying the name for the instance, the ID, and the wanted plan (lite or standard).
-Now we have a CRN for the instance.
-If you have an upgraded account, specify the standard plan.
-Otherwise, specify lite.
+Next, create an instance of IBM Cloud Object Storage specifying the name for the instance and the Standard plan (see Choosing a plan and creating an instance).
+Now you have a CRN for the instance.

 ibmcloud resource service-instance-create <instance-name> cloud-object-storage <plan> global